AshwinSundar/ashwinsundar/content/posts/jumbo-jet-mind.md

 Did he mean that AI will replace our need to actually think?
 Perhaps so, similar to how a piloted jumbo jet replaces all of our needs to know how to do anything more than 1. swipe a credit card, 2. sit in a chair.

 Or is this an excessively cynical?
 That founder might have just been making a point about magnitude - the leap between walking and cycling was much smaller than the leap between cycling and flying through the air at the speed of sound.
-So that's what AI is offering - the ability to stop walking with computers, and start flying...with AI.
+So that's what AI is offering - the ability to stop walking with computers, and start flying . . . with AI.

 [^jobs-bicycle]: https://www.youtube.com/watch?v=L40B08nWoMk
 [^founder]: https://www.youtube.com/watch?v=JmD9rohDnjQ&t=520s